FengutoFix/FengutoFix/README.md

 Full Stack Developer
 ---------

-A full stack web developer is a person who can develop both client and server software.
+A full stack web developer is a person who can develop client and server software.
+Always with sincerity and determination

 * 😈  Working together, you must be sincere in your words.
 * 🤔  Ask me how cool I am